 On October 19, 2006, the Company sold 2,000,000 shares of the Company's common stock at \$4.54 per share and warrants to purchase 1,000,000 shares of the Company's common stock.
-The warrants are exercisable at \$4.99 per share at any time and from time to time through and including the seventh anniversary of the closing date.
-As of March 31, 2007, warrants to acquire 1,000,000 shares of common stock were outstanding.
+The warrants have an initial exercise price of \$4.99 per share and may be exercised at any time and from time to time through and including the seventh anniversary of the closing date.
+As of March 31, 2008, warrants to acquire 1,000,000 shares of common stock were outstanding.

 The Company accounted for the transaction under the provisions of EITF 00-19 which requires that free standing derivative financial instruments that require net cash settlement be classified as assets or liabilities at the time of the transaction, and recorded at their fair value.
 EITF 00-19 also requires that any changes in the fair value of the derivative instruments be reported in earnings or loss as long as the derivative contracts are classified as assets or liabilities.
-At March 31, 2007, the fair market value of the warrants to acquire common stock was \$3.2 million.
+At March 31, 2008, the fair market value of the warrants was \$982,000.
 The Company applied the Black-Scholes model to calculate the fair values of the respective derivative instruments using the contracted term of the warrants.
 Management estimates the expected volatility using a combination of the Company's historical volatility and the volatility of a group of comparable companies.
-SIGA recorded a loss of \$745,000 for the increase in the instruments' fair value from December 31, 2006 to March 31, 2007.
+SIGA recorded a gain of \$553,000 representing the decline in the instruments' fair value from December 31, 2007 to March 31, 2008.